Search This Blog

 424. Fall On Me by R.E.M.
 1986

 At the time I was DJing at Rubber Soul.
 Playing sixties tunes.
-At home I would listen to R.E.M. just about constantly in the mid eighties.
-Cos I went chasing down any records of theirs I could find.
+At home I would listen to R.E.M. and I went chasing down any records of theirs I could find.
 Murmer was another one I got into.
 I think it was that jangly guitar that got me every time.
 And singing along to words I couldn't make out.
 I'd sing them when I was out.
 I was singing this one out loud one night at Inflation in King Street.
 Or maybe I was singing Cuyahoga.
 Billy Bragg was on the next table with his small entourage.
 He gave me a funny look.
 In fact I'd been to his concert earlier that night and come away singing R.E.M. songs.

 Later on the words of their songs became very clear and straightforward and that's when they lost their edge a bit.